-- When do I pay the training fees?
+When do I pay the training fees?

-You'll be asked to fill in a finance form after accepting a place which asks you to provide details of how the fees will be paid for year 1 and year 2, for example, the academic course fee (paid to us); Supervision fees (whether free to you in-house, paid direct to a supervisor or paid to us for us to pay the supervisor); whether fees are met by an employer (in which case we ask for invoicing details) or a proportion.
-If you are self-funding we can agree to payment by instalments.
+You'll be asked to fill in a finance form after accepting a place which asks you to provide details of how the fees will be paid for year 1 and year 2, for example, the academic course fee (paid to us); Supervision fees (whether free to you in house, paid direct to a supervisor or paid to us for us to pay the supervisor).
+Whether all is met by an employer (in which case we ask for invoicing details) or a proportion.
+If you are self-funding you can set up direct debits for instalments.
+We usually send an invoice soon after receiving the payment details given in the finance form.